QuTech-Delft/qne-adk/README.md

 <!--- QNE EXPERIMENT CREATE --->
 <details closed>
 <summary><b>qne experiment create</b></summary>
-Create a new experiment, based on either a local or a remote application name.
+Create a new experiment, based on an application name and a chosen network.
 <br></br>

 ```
-qne experiment create [OPTIONS] NAME APPLICATION NETWORK
+qne experiment create [OPTIONS] EXPERIMENT_NAME APPLICATION_NAME NETWORK_NAME

 Arguments:
-  NAME         Name of the experiment.  [required]
+  EXPERIMENT_NAME   Name of the experiment.  [required]
-  APPLICATION  Name of the application.  [required]
+  APPLICATION_NAME  Name of the application.  [required]
-  NETWORK      Name of the network to be used. [required]
+  NETWORK_NAME      Name of the network to be used. [required]

 Options:
-  --local / --remote  Run the application locally.  [default: True]
+  --local  Run the application locally  [default: True]
   --help   Show this message and exit.

 Example:
   qne experiment create experiment_name application_name europe